kartograph/kartograph.py-old/readme.md

 * **--layer-id** will be used as id for the layer
 * **--crop-to-layer** can be used to crop the shape to any existing layer
-* **--data-col** here you can insert the shapefiles metadata column numbers that should be included in the SVG map (e.g. "2,4")
+* **--data-col** here you can insert the shapefiles record column names that should be included in the SVG map (e.g. "ISO3,HASC")

 ## Advanced usage